 Primary Benefits of Rowing Machine Workouts

 At this point, you may be thinking that’s all well and good if you’re already fit, but do rowing machine benefits extend to regular people like you and me?
 The good news is that they do.
-The rowing machine is, in fact, an excellent choice for anyone who wants to get into better shape, no matter their age or current fitness level.
+Rowing machine exercise is, in fact, an excellent choice for anyone who wants to get into better shape, no matter their age or current fitness level.

-Following are some of the main benefits of rowing machine workouts:
+Following are some of the main benefits of rowing machine exercise:

-Whether you’re new to exercise, moderately fit, or a seasoned athlete, you can benefit from using a rowing machine.
+Whether you’re new to physical training, moderately fit, or a seasoned athlete, you can benefit from using a rowing machine.

 The rowing machine is, in fact, one of the safest pieces of exercise equipment you will find.
 This is both due to it being low-impact and because the exerciser is seated close to ground level during workouts.
 When used correctly (see video below) the likelihood of sustaining a rowing machine injury is very low.